Milwaukee Bucks: 2018–2023: under Mike Budenholzer

-On November 30, 2021, they signed former NBA all star Demarcus Cousins., though the Bucks would soon release him, as well as make a trade for Serge Ibaka that involved sending Donte Divincenzo to the Sacramento Kings.
-The Bucks finished 2021-22 with a 51–31 record, their 4th consecutive season with a winning percentage of .600 or better, as well as their 4th consecutive Central Division title, their longest streak of division championships since 1979–1986.
-Once again with the 3-seed in the Eastern Conference, the Bucks beat the rival Chicago Bulls 4 games to 1 in the first round, but lost Khris Middleton to a sprained knee in game 2.
-Without Middleton, the Bucks struggled to find offensive support for Giannis Antetokounmpo in the Eastern Conference semifinals against the Boston Celtics.
+The Bucks finished 2021–22 with a 51–31 record, their 4th consecutive season with a winning percentage of .600 or better, as well as their 4th consecutive Central Division title, their longest streak of division championships since 1979–1986.
+Once again with the 3-seed in the Eastern Conference, the Bucks beat the rival Chicago Bulls 4 games to 1 in the first round, but lost Middleton to a sprained knee in game 2.
+Without Middleton, the Bucks struggled to find offensive support for Antetokounmpo in the Eastern Conference semifinals against the Boston Celtics.
 Though the Bucks had a 3–2 lead in the series, they would lose game 6 at home and game 7 on the road, ending their season.